Smithsonian/dpo-voyager/docs/content/story/launch/index.md

 Sample HTML documents are provided as part of the distributable package.

 The application can be launched via custom HTML element that can be customized using the following properties.
-Properties can be provided as URL variables, as attributes of the custom HTML element, or by providing a properties object as an argument to the application constructor.
+Properties can be provided as URL variables or as attributes of the custom HTML element.

 ### Properties